openreplay/documentation/content/v1.5.0/tutorials/build-plugins.md

 - A message ID (112), this is a random number that’s not already in use (you can look at the other messages in the file) and that’s less than 200.
 - A message name, this is entirely up to you, just make sure it describes your message type.
 - A “method” field, that way we could potentially re-use the message for other methods in the future.
+- The types of the properties as "string" and "int", that's because our encoder will turn arrays and objects into strings.

 After this is done, you need to make sure the message is accessible from everywhere, so you’ll run 2 scripts inside this folder: